MdSaifAli063/Daily-News-Website/README.md

 - **Express.js** for the server framework
 - **Modern CSS** for responsive design

-## 📸 Creating Screenshots

-To replace the placeholder images with actual screenshots:

 ### Desktop Screenshots
 1. **Open your deployed app** in a desktop browser